Southeast Asian Pasts and Futures (SEAPF)

 Dr. Raissa DeSmet has been named the 2024 recipient of the UW Distinguished Teaching Award, one of the University’s highest honors.

-Nhi P. Tran, Assistant Director of Advising, First-Year Programs, has been awarded the 2023-2024 Distinguished Accomplishments Award in Academic Affairs.
+Nhi P. Tran, Assistant Director of Advising, First-Year Programs, received the 2023-2024 Distinguished Accomplishment Award in Academic Affairs.

 Faculty